ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-20-inverse-hyperbolic-trig-functions.md

 ---

-For background on inverse functions, refer to the [previous post](/blog/trigonometry/inverse-trig-functions/) on the inverse standard trig functions.
+For background on inverse functions, refer to a [previous post](/blog/trigonometry/inverse-trig-functions/) on the inverse standard trig functions.
 Looking at the graphs of the hyperbolic trig functions in the previous post, we can see that $\sinh$, $\tanh$, $\csch$, and $\coth$ are one-to-one, and therefore have a well-defined inverse.
 By contrast, $\cosh$ and $\sech$ are not one-to-one, so we will have to restrict their domain.
 Since we have exact formulas for the hyperbolic trig functions in terms of $e^x$, we will also get exact formulas for their inverse functions in terms of $\ln x$.

 <br>